dev-jatin-mehra/Heart_Disease_Prediction/README.md

 For all the above methods , you can reach out to me at:
 [Mail Me](dev.jatin.singh@gmail.com) or [LinkedIn](www.linkedin.com/in/jatinsinghmehra) .

-Thank you for contributing to the Heart Disease Prediction project!
+Thank you for contributing to the Heart Disease Prediction project!😊

 ##Acknowledgement
 -Siddhardhan